crokobit/hugo_blog/content/PL_note.md

 static environment(context) is the environment with previous type binding.

-dynamic environment is the environment with previous value binding
+dynamic environment is the environment with previous value binding.

 The type checking execute in static environment.
-The evaluate execute in dynamic environment.
+The evaluation is triggered in dynamic environment.

 # variable binding

 syntax: `val x0 = e0`

-type checking: on the base of the previous type binding of the static environment, determine the type of e0. x0 is the type of e0.
+type checking: Based on previous type binding in static environment, determine the type of e0. x0 is the type of e0.

-evaluate:  in dynamic environment, with all previous binding values. determine the value of e0. the value of x0 is e0.
+evaluation: In dynamic environment with all previous binding values, determine the value of e0. the value of x0 is e0.

 Data With Type, Variable, Case When Else(Conditionals), If Else... all can defined by syntax, type checking rule, and evaluation rule.

-# How to add a sequence of binding
+# How to add a sequence of binding in a file

 `use "foo.sml";`

 # Variables is immuatable
 Can not assign value to a variable, which is defined with binding.
-Can bind a same variable to a new value, that called 'shadow'
+Can bind same variable to another new value.
+This is called 'shadow'

 # function binding